astropy/astropy/docs/development/releasing.rst

 right version number).

-1. Any existing fixes to the issues assigned to a release milestone (and older LTS releases, if there are any), must be included in the maintainence branch before release.
+1. Any existing fixes to the issues assigned to a release milestone (and older LTS releases, if there are any), must be included in the maintenance branch before release.

 2. The Astropy changelog must be updated to list all issues--especially